LukeIreland1/trump-tweet-semantics/docs/report.md

 3. Analyse whole tweets for sentiment.
 4. Create unbiased classifer to initally label dataset
 5. Find sentiment classifer algorithms
-6. Compare classification algorithms to see which is the most accurate and the fastest.
+6. Compare classification algorithms to see which is the most accurate, most precise, yields the highest recall score, and the fastest.
 7. Create tweets using data from Trump's Twitter account.

 # 2. Literature Review